djsurt/io/projects/links.md

 ✪ US Census Bureau County Business Patterns
 ✪ Contributions from State and Local Agencies

-Interns focus on the following based on their areas of interest:
+Contributors focus on the following based on their areas of interest:

 ✪ React Vite
 ✪ Python Data Prep